luloxi/evolution-DAO/README.md

 ### ⚔️ Side Quests

+[ ] Can you add more options to this contract?

+[ ] Can you add more conditions to this contract?

+[ ] Can you make the buttons show the name of the option?
+Frontend relevant files are in `package/react-app/src/views`

+[ ] Can you optimize the gas usage of this contract?

 [ ] If options are an address instead of a string, could it have some onchain utility after a winner is chosen?

-[ ] Can you optimize the gas usage of this contract?

-[ ] Can you add more conditions to this contract?

 ### ⚠️ Test it!